-Following the Seminole Trail
+Discovering the Seminole Trail in Florida

-Bushnell – The note on the road map says “state historic site.”
+BUSHNELL – The note on the road map says “state historic site.”
 It’s so close to Interstate 75, I pull off and have a quick look.

 The kids are getting restless in the back seat, counting the signs that advertise the state’s better-known tourist destinations.

 “Now how far is it to Disney World?” my son, Kai, 6, asks for the tenth time in less than an hour.

 “Not as far as the last time you asked me,” I respond as 10,000 dads have before me.

 Driving down a sleepy country road past forests and fields, I tell the little ones about our destination, the Dade Battlefield Historic State Park.

 “This was once Indian country,” I begin.
 “In these very woods once roamed a proud people called the Seminoles.”